Simply connectedness of K\"ahler and Riemannian manifolds via spectral estimates (with an appendix by Shiyu Zhang): The Riemannian case

 We continue now by collecting some geometric applications:

-\begin{cor} In the setting of Th. \ref{simplyr}, assume additionally that $M$ is oriented and let $f:M\rightarrow M$ be an arbitrarily fixed smooth map with non-negative degree.
-Then In particular every orientation preserving diffeomorphism of $M$ must fix at leat one point. \end{cor}
+\begin{cor} In the setting of Th. \ref{simplyr} let us consider an arbitrarily fixed smooth map $f:M\rightarrow M$.
+Assume additionally that either $m$ is even, $M$ orientable and the degree of $f$ is different from $-1$ or that $M$ is not orientable.
+Then \end{cor}

 \begin{proof} Let According to the Lefschetz fixed point theorem if $L(f)\neq 0$ then $f$ must have some fixed point.
-In our setting the above formula boils down to and thus we can conclude that $\{x\in M : f(x)=x\}\neq \emptyset$, as desired \end{proof}
+In our setting the above formula boils down to if $M$ is not orientable and to in the other case.
+We thus can conclude that $\{x\in M : f(x)=x\}\neq \emptyset$, as desired \end{proof}

-\begin{cor} In the setting of Th. \ref{simplyr}, assume additionally that $M$ is not orientable.
-Let $\pi:\hat{M}\rightarrow M$ be a connected oriented double covering.
-Then $\chi:\hat{M}\rightarrow M$, the non-trivial lift of the identity, is orientation reversing. \end{cor}